3 Nanoscale: modeling molecular motors

 Today, the vast majority of existing models pertains to this category and differ from the original Huxley-Hill two state formulation essentially by the number of chemical states involved and by the nature of the spring (linear or nonlinear) (Huxley and Simmons 1971; Piazzesi and Lombardi 1995; Smith and Geeves 1995a, 1995b; Duke 1999; Smith et al. 2008; Smith and Mijailovich 2008; Månsson 2010, 2016, 2020; Caremani et al. 2015; Pertici et al. 2018).

 In summary, the chemical-mechanical models projects the high dimentional molecular dynamics on a discrete space of states.
 The originality of the approach vis a vis a purely chemical system is the association of each state with a mechanical degree of freedom (here denoted as \(s(t)\)).
-The resuling energy landcape is thereby coupled with the relative position of the two filaments.
+The resuling energy landcape is thereby coupled to the relative position of the two filaments.

 3.2.2 Stochastic ratchet models